Scattering theory of the $p$-form Laplacian on manifolds with generalized cusps: Geometry and spectral theory on the generalized cusp

 defined on $\{ z \mid \Im{z} \in (0,2\pi) \}$ extends to a meromorphic family of operators with values in $\mathcal{B}(H^p_+,H^p_-)$ on the entire complex planes with at most simple poles of finite rank at $Z_{b_p} \cup Z_{b_{p-1}}$, where

 It was shown in \cite{MS} that the Hankel functions are Hahn-meromorphic at zero.
-Thus, the above also implies that the resolvent continues near zero to a Hahn-holomorphic function with values in $\mathcal{B}(H^p_+,H^p_-)$.
+Thus, the above also implies that the resolvent continues near zero to a Hahn-meromorphic function with values in $\mathcal{B}(H^p_+,H^p_-)$.